 You will have to transfer all data on the disk to your desktop whilst you perform the partitioning, then transfer back to the correct partition when you are finished

-This information has been brought to you by The Electronic Fix Located in Brisbane, Australia.
-For help with your Mac in Brisbane call 07 3613 0029 or email us today.
+This information about ow to Format an External Drive has been brought to you by The Electronic Fix Located in Brisbane, Australia.
+For help with Mac Repairs in Brisbane call (07) 3613 0029 or email us today.